rokstardeepak/sdet-challenge/Bugs.md

 Impact: Clients may misinterpret the response.

-Severity: Low (if clients are tolerant), Medium (if strict parsing is required). vffffffffffffffffffffffffffffffffdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdcdc
+Severity: Low (if clients are tolerant), Medium (if strict parsing is required).